Clinical Associate Professor

 Phone: 614-247-8048

-Dr. Odei comes to the college with a PhD in Statistics.
-Prior to joining the College of Public Health's Division of Biostatistics, he served as a visiting assistant professor at the College of Arts and Sciences in the Department of Statistics, where he taught both undergraduate and graduate courses.
+Dr. Odei's research interests include spatial, temporal, spatio-temporal modeling using Bayesian methods, and hierarchical modeling and applications to ecology and health.
+He believes interdisciplinary collaboration is key to making scientific progress.
+Prior to joining the College of Public Health's Division of Biostatistics, he served as a visiting assistant professor at the College of Arts and Sciences in the Department of Statistics, where he taught undergraduate and graduate courses.

 Spatial, Temporal, and Spatio-Temporal Statistics, Environmental and Ecological Statistics, Bayesian Hierarchical Modeling, Statistical Data Visualization, Infectious Diseases (HIV/AIDS, TB, etc.), Environmental Epidemiology, Statistical methods for observational studies in population health, health outcome research and social sciences, Behavioral Medicine and Psychology, Breast Cancer Prevention